 This is an okay description, but it could be better . . . .

 The rows of tombstones seemed to stretch on forever in the moonlight.
 Goosebumps ran up my arms as I wondered if I should turn back.
 The green grass muffled my footsteps.
-The dead flowers on the graves told me that this wasn't a place where the living belonged, but maybe if I was quiet enough the corpses wouldn't hear me.
+The dead flowers on the graves told me that this wasn't a place where the living belonged, but maybe if I was quiet enough the corpses wouldn't hear them crunching beneath my feet.

 The second description is better because it shows that the character is scared, it shows that the mood of the setting is that it's creepy and the main character is frightened by it.
 The first description doesn't show this on the other hand.
 It's just a list of traits that this graveyard happens to have: rows of tombstones, moonlight, grass, and flowers.

-If a character has blue eyes, should you say "She had blue eyes" or "Her blue eyes gazed at me so coldly, they looked like frozen pools."
+If a character has blue eyes, should you say "She had blue eyes" or "Her blue eyes gazed at me so coldly, they looked like frozen pools of ice."
 The second is better because it shows the character is potentially cruel and hostile.
 It's a better representation of not only her physical appearance, but her personality as well.

 5. Don't forget to describe where in the room the characters are located.

-I'm adding this because it's not something I've ever seen on one of these lists and yet it's something I mess up on all the time.
+I'm adding this because it's not something I've ever seen on one of these lists and yet it's something I've had trouble with before.

 If one character is standing behind another, then state this.
 If a character is standing in the corner of the room, make sure to say this as well.
 If they're running across the room, spell it out.